 All our suppliers are required to uphold our high sourcing standards.
 Segmenting our suppliers as outlined above helps us manage risk in our supply chain and ensure compliance with our standards.

-You may find more information about our supply base and supplier segmentation under section "OUR SUPPLIERS" in our corporate web page:
+You may find more information about our supply base and supplier segmentation under section "OUR SUPPLIERS" on our website.